Special Needs at St Thomas’

 The Special Educational Needs and Disabilities (SEND) Local Offer provides information about services that children, young people and their families can expect from a range of local agencies.
 Every local authority has a duty to publish information about the local provision available across education, health and social care.
 This provides a valuable resource to families, helping them make informed decisions about the services available to them.
 Please click on this link to find out more Local Offer

-The SENCo and the child’s class teacher will decide on the action needed to help a child to progress.
+The SENCo and the child’s class teacher will decide on the action needed to help a child to progress. weight loss.
 This may include

 - different learning materials or special equipment